-Questions Question guidance 72.
-State Aid - In your opinion would funding from us be lawful State Aid?
+Questions Question guidance 70.
+Match Funding Details Please describe in up to 300 words your strategy for raising the remaining funding required to enable your project to reach the Build phase (either start on site or refurbishing properties)?
+71. Total Funding Secured to Date Please make sure this matches the total in the 'Funding Secured' table in your Excel financial breakdown.
+72. State Aid - In your opinion would funding from us be lawful State Aid?
 Yes/No Please provide reasoning.
 You are responsible for ensuring that if you were in receipt of a grant this would not constitute unlawful State Aid.
 Have you received other funding and support from government that is considered to be state aid?
-There is a Euro 200,000 limit over 3 years on the value of support under the de minimis exemption which includes grants, loans at preferential rates, discounted public land etc. Please refer to https:// clhtoolkit.org/legal/dealing-state-aid for more 73.
-What is the total cost of developing your housing project (all of the costs you estimate will be required to get the project to the start of the Build stage (start on site)?
-Please enter the estimated total cost of developing your proposal to develop community led housing.
-This should include all the funding you have secured to date and still require from different funding sources to reach the Build stage.
-Note: this should not include the cost of the housing development/ refurbishment itself, just the pre-development revenue costs (Group, Site and Plan stage costs).
-Please include any costs incurred to date and future projected costs.
-Please provide the best estimate you can at this stage.
-Power to Change is interested in this information to understand the costs of progressing community led housing projects before they get to the Build stage.
+There is a Euro 200,000 limit over 3 years on the value of support under the de minimis exemption which includes grants, loans at preferential rates, discounted public land etc. Please refer to http://clhtoolkit.org/legal/dealing-state-aid for more information.
+Please seek professional advice if you are unsure.